Querent-ai/querent-docs/querent/docs/guides/retriever_traversar_review.md

 Both retriever-based and traverser-based searches have unique strengths that cater to different types of queries and data analysis needs.
 Retriever-based search is ideal for quick, similarity-based searches using natural language queries, enhanced by the use of contextually aware embeddings.
 Traverser-based search, on the other hand, excels in exploring complex relationships within the data through graph traversal, offering deeper insights and a more comprehensive understanding of the data landscape.

-By leveraging these advanced search methods, R!an empowers users to extract meaningful insights from their data, tailored to their specific requirements and contexts.
+By leveraging these advanced search methods, R!AN empowers users to extract meaningful insights from their data, tailored to their specific requirements and contexts.

 ---

-This document provides a detailed conceptual overview of the two main search methods used in R!an, highlighting their unique features and advantages.
+This document provides a detailed conceptual overview of the two main search methods used in R!AN, highlighting their unique features and advantages.